vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 	    residues where the name of the branched residue should be present.

-	1. If you are using PRIG with LigninBuilder, please be aware that residues for which there exists equal probability for the tacticities (e.g. BO4R and BO4L for BO4), DO NOT give separate probabilities for each
+	1. If you are using SPRInG with LigninBuilder, please be aware that residues for which there exists equal probability for the tacticities (e.g. BO4R and BO4L for BO4), DO NOT give separate probabilities for each